-Seasonal changes: How to look after your plants in autumn
+Autumn has arrived: How to look after your plants this season

 Autumn in Perth is an in-between time for indoor plant growers.
 The scorching heat of summer has passed, plants will start to slow their growth and it's beginning to get crisp after dark.